-1. No state income-tax
+- No state income-tax

-2. Enjoy Golf, Tennis and Swimming – Year Round
+- Enjoy Golf, Tennis and Swimming – Year Round

-3. The Weather
+- The Weather

-People living in other states always admire Florida’s weather.
-The weather is fantastic and favors almost every outdoor activity.
-The cute weather also helps Florida to feed the entire country with oranges.
-The terrible rainstorms that most people talk about are not as a big problem as painted by the media.
+One of the pros and cons of living in Miami is the Florida’s weather.
+The weather is fantastic, favors almost every outdoor activity and almost always includes flip flops.
+The favorable weather also helps Florida to feed the entire country with oranges.
+The hot humid weather and terrible rainstorms that most people talk about are not as a big problem as painted by the media.
 They only last about an hour in the afternoons during the summer.

-4. Awesome attractions
+- Awesome attractions

-1. The Hot Weather
+- The Hot Weather

-2. The Hurricanes
+- The Hurricanes

-Honestly, there are several pros and cons when living anywhere, which is the natural way of things.
-One of the most significant things is to do your homework.
-Research about the culture, weather, dangers and the benefits of moving to Florida.
-It is also wise to research more about the city you are planning to live and the culture.
+Honestly, there are always many considerations to weigh when living anywhere, which is the natural way of things.
+There it seems like there are many reasons to move to Florida, here are also other things to keep in mind and need to know in order to make the best decision for you and your family.
+One thing that is important to do is your homework.
+Research about the culture, weather, dangers and the benefits of moving and pros and cons of Florida.
+It is also wise to make sure to research more about the city you are planning to live and the culture to make sure you will actually like living there.
 The school system and the crime rates are other essential factors to consider.
 With all this information, you will be able to make a right decision.